IgniteUI/igniteui-xplat-docs/doc/en/components/general-getting-started.md

 yarn create react-app my-app-name --typescript
 ```

+Depending on the approach `npx` or `yarn` will be required.
 Refer to this <a href="https://facebook.github.io/create-react-app/docs/adding-typescript" target="_blank">website</a> for more information on above commands.

 <!-- end: React -->